Mihonarium/moratorium.ai/docs/intro.md

 		description: "Any comments",
 		type: "textarea",
 		mandatory: false,
-		placeholder: "Feel free to share any comments or thoughts here", },
+		placeholder: "Feel free to share any thoughts, ideas, or suggestions here", },
 ]} />
 <br/>